 EBITDA does not include changes in working capital balance sheet items like accounts receivable or accounts payable.
 Cash from operations from the statement of cash flows is a more detailed and accurate measure of operational cash flow.

 Here’s an example of how to calculate EBITDA.

 This is the income statement for a sample company with the calculation of EBITDA in the lower right.
 You start with earnings, which is the $45,000 of net income.
 Next, add back a series of expenses.
 The arrows show where each part of EBITDA comes from in the income statement.
 The sum of all those is EBITDA.

-I cover EBITDA, other cash metrics, and ways to improve your cash in my free Quick Tips for Improve Cash Flow Guide.
+I cover EBITDA, other cash metrics, and ways to improve your cash in my Improve Your Cash Flow Program.

 When Is EBITDA Used?

 EBITDA is a way to measure the cash flow of a company.
 Investors and analysts use it.
 Banks use EBITDA to decide whether to make a loan.
 EBITDA is part of the Debt Service Coverage Ratio banks use to determine if you can repay a loan.
 This ratio compares your EBITDA to your debt payments.

 Want to manage your cash flow better?
 Check out my Improve Your Cash Flow course.